nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 All instructions are executed through **commands**.
 Each command can have **flags specified after the command**, which modifies how the instruction should be carried out.

 For each of these flags, there may be **parameters** specified after it.
-But, not all commands require flags to **appear before parameters**.
+But, **not all commands** require flags to appear before parameters.

 Note that flags and parameters always **come after the command**.